LaneAntunes/laneantunes/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Teaching myself front-end web development and loving it!
+- Teaching myself front-end web development and loving it!
-- 💼 &nbsp; Looking for my first opportunity as a junior developer.
+- Looking for my first opportunity as a junior developer.
-- 🌱 &nbsp; My goal is to master JavaScript and React 🤓.
+- My goal is to master JavaScript and React 🤓.
-- ✍️ &nbsp; Having fun building personal projects with these technologies 👇
+- Having fun building personal projects with these technologies 👇

 <h3> 🛠 &nbsp;Tech Stack</h3>